 Finally, we want to investigate the dimensionality of attitudes towards inequality in Chile.
 This will give important insights into the associations existing between the selected evaluative reactions.
-The study of the dimensionality of these attitudes is not new to the Social Justice literature, where researchers tend to aggregate variables that tap into the same dimension into mean indices (e.g. Kluegel & Smith, 1986), conforming at least implicitly to a latent variable measurement approach.
+The study of the dimensionality of these attitudes is not new to the social justice literature, where researchers tend to aggregate variables that tap into the same dimension into mean indices (e.g. Kluegel & Smith, 1986), conforming at least implicitly to a latent variable measurement approach.
 There are two critical flaws in the traditional factor analytic strategy.
 First, with this operationalization the relationships among indicators of the same dimensions are canceled out, flattening the multidimensionality of the concept.
 Second, analyses performed on the full sample neglect the population heterogeneity mentioned above.
 To avoid the first shortcoming, we will perform Exploratory Graph Analysis [EGA] (H. F. Golino et al., 2017).
 EGA is a dimensionality assessment technique consisting of two steps.
 First, EGA estimates a partial correlation network from survey data.
 Second, it applies a community detection algorithm, and the number of clusters in the network is equated with the number of underlying dimensions of the construct (see Method section).
 To avoid the second shortcoming, we will fit EGA into subsamples with different social status conditions.
 This will give us the opportunity to investigate differences in the dimensionality of attitudes towards inequality.
 Interestingly, assessing the dimensionality of a set of attitudes in different subgroups is a research design that is often adopted in cross-national research (e.g.: Durvasula; Davidov), and that -to the best of our knowledge- was never applied in a single country, comparing individuals with different social status.
-However, we expect that people belonging to lower social status groups will have a clearer and more nuanced comprehension of attitudes towards inequality, as they are more often exposed to its consequences, and with greater intensity.
-Thus:
+However, considering that peoples’ attitudes towards inequality are shaped by the distributional information available in their social environments (Dawtry et al., 2015; Lindh et al., 2021; Mijs, 2018) and that Chile is characterized by high social segregation and mobility barriers particularly between higher status individuals and the rest of the population (Torche, 2005), we expect that low status groups will understand inequality in a more multidimensional way.
+Thus, we hypothesize that:

-Hypothesis 3: The attitudes towards inequality of people belonging to low status groups in Chile will be characterized by more dimensions, if compared to the attitudes of the high status groups.
+H3: The networks of attitudes towards inequality of people belonging to low social status groups in Chile will present more dimensions than those of high-status.

 3 Methods